 What's great about a house extension, is that it comes with options.
 Whether you're considering an orangery, or a simple rear home extension to keep costs down, there are a multitude of routes to take to help achieve your desired result, and to make best use of your budget too.
 Whether you are on a tight budget or not, take a look at our advice piece on extending a house for a complete guide to budgeting, planning and designing your house extension.
 And, keep scrolling to see what you could achieve in your home, by specific price bracket if you wish.

 Find a house extension to suit your budget

 Want to build an extension for £20,000?
 We've got achievable suggestions for that, and much more.
-Whether your budget is £30,000, £50,000, or something in-between, we have plenty of innovative ways to make that house extension happen, in a way that suits your financial situation.
-And if you have much, much more to spend, we can show you how to add value to your home with an extension of a larger footprint too.
+Whether your budget is £30,000, £50,000, or something in-between, we have plenty of innovative ways to make that house extension happen, in a way that suits your household needs and your financial situation too.
+Even if you have much, much more to spend, we can show you how to add value to your home with an extension of a larger footprint.

 Before making plans, – whether a rear extension for a bungalow, a single storey extension for a 1930s semi, a loft extension on a terraced house, or an expansive double storey extension, – this feature will give you an idea of what can be done with the money you have available.

 Check out our guide on how to cut the cost of an extension for an overview of the costs involved and where there may be opportunities to save along the way.